 How does the cooled tube reactor work ?

 The standard Vapourtec system controls temperature by blowing air around the reactor within the reactor manifold.
 Hot air is used to raise the reactor temperature, ambient air is used to cool it.

-With the new cooled tube reactor module, a dry ice heat exchanger is used to generate chilled nitrogen which is used to cool the cooled tube reactor down to the low temperatures required.
+With the new cooled tube reactor module, a dry ice cooled gas generator is used to generate chilled nitrogen which is used to cool the cooled tube reactor down to the low temperatures required.
 No external recirculating chiller is required, and the reactor temperature set point is completely programmable, under control of either the simple front panel controls or the Flow Commander™ control software.

 (New users are often strangely sceptical of the forced convection temperature control used by Vapourtec – until they have used it.
 It is clean, reliable, and provides extremely accurate temperature control).
 Because the reactor tube is surrounded on all sides by the temperature controlled gas, conductivity is actually better than the line contact achieved by winding a reactor tube around a metal mandrel.
 And the new cooled tube reactor module is no exception.

 “Pre-cooling” and Quenching